 - Efficiently manage and maintain the use of equipment, technology, and resources.

 The Etowah County Sheriff's Office Detention Operations Division proudly serves as a team of professionals who daily display integrity and accountability, while providing safe, secure, stimulating, and standardized detention for Etowah County, Alabama.

-The Operations Division, of the Department of Detention, is the largest division within the Sheriff’s Office.
-More than two-thirds of the detention center’s almost one hundred staff is assigned to Operations.
+The Operations Division, of the Department of Detention, is the largest division within the Sheriff's Office.
+More than two-thirds of the detention center's staff is assigned to Operations.
 This division is composed of three sections: Custody, Programs, and Compliance.
 With the support of the Logistics Division (link to Logistics Division), these teams manage the daily operation of the facility.